RoboSense-LiDAR/rslidar_sdk/README.md

 ## 6 Quick start

 The following documents are some quick guides for using some of the most common features of the rslidar_sdk.
-The rslidar_sdk are not limited to the following modes of operation and user can use rslidar_sdk in their own way by modifying parameters.
+The rslidar_sdk are not limited to the following modes of operation and users can use rslidar_sdk in their own way by modifying parameters.

 [Online connect lidar and send point cloud through ROS](doc/howto/how_to_online_send_point_cloud_ros.md)